DrThomasAger/smile/README.md

 ***(: Smile*** is easy to **learn**, easy to **read**, and easy to **scale**.
 It makes every prompt:

-* **Maintainable** 🤝 *Unify your team under one standard.* -  Your team of prompt engineers can now contribute meaningfully together over long periods of time without confusion, conflicts or disrupting flow.
+* **Maintainable** (^_^)人(^_^) *Unify your team under one standard.* -  Your team of prompt engineers can now contribute meaningfully together over long periods of time without confusion, conflicts or disrupting flow.

-* **Future-Proof** 🚀 *Never lose organizational intelligence.* - Allows your org to retain key intelligence, even after your prompt engineer leaves.
+* **Future-Proof** /:=> *Never lose organizational intelligence.* - Allows your org to retain key intelligence, even after your prompt engineer leaves.

-* **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
+* **Explainable** [≡◉◡◉] *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
 With increasing scrutiny on AI systems, you can better justify an AI decision in an EU court of law.

 Let ***(: Smile*** be one part of making your AI systems **more transparent** for **humans and models.**